 e-Learning Market Trends

-As the e-learning market continues to evolve, several key trends have emerged that are shaping the future of online education and training.
-Some of the main e-learning trends include:
+As the e-learning market continues to evolve, several key trends have emerged over the last decade that are shaping the future of online education and training.
+Some of the main e-learning trends over this longer period of time include:

 Mobile Learning (mLearning):